 If you actually need a camera that produces excellent near-film quality 8" X 10" prints, the original file must have a high enough minimum resolution of 300 ppi to print at this size.
 [Note: we are talking ppi, or pixels per inch, image resolution which is the key factor in the details quality of the final printed image.
 Do not confuse ppi with a printer's dpi, or dots per inch, as stretching a low ppi image to a larger physical print size will look poorly no matter what the printer setting is.]
 Needing 8" X 10" prints at 300 ppi translates to a camera of just 6 Megapixel capability.

-There are many reasonably priced 7, 8, or even 10 Megapixel models available now.
-(Certainly a pro photographer already has purchased at least a 16 or 23 Megapixel adapter for the back of a medium format pro camera, or opted for a digital SLR with at least 10 or 12 Megapixels.)
-You will likely find that you cannot see any difference between the 6 and 8 Megapixel results when printed in the smaller print sizes; so the 6 Meg model may be what YOU actually NEED, at least for the next four years or so.
-The 6's take darn fine pictures.
+There are many reasonably priced 8 or 10 or even 18 Megapixel models available now.
+(Certainly a pro photographer already has purchased at least a 24 Megapixel adapter for the back of a medium format pro camera, or opted for a Digital SLR with at least 18 to 24+ Megapixels.)
+You will likely find that you cannot see any difference between the 6 and 8 Megapixel results when printed in the smaller print sizes; so the 6 Meg model may be what YOU actually NEED, at least for the next few years or so.
+The 6's can take darn fine pictures.
+But in 2015 they are virtually non existent -- the insane competitive race to provide more Megapixels continues and even basic cameras have way more than you every really need.

-One very good excuse for having a very high resolution camera (let's say over 6 Megapixels) would be for situations where: even with the highest power of optical zoom, the subject is still very tiny within the field of view.
-For example, in nature photography, you cannot get close enough to the bird to fill the picture frame.
-When you later crop and blow up the bird, the image of the bird is heavily pixelated (lots of jagged pixels instead of fine detail).
+Nature Photography.
+One very good excuse for having a high resolution camera (let's say well over 8 Megapixels) would be for situations where: even with the highest power of optical zoom, the subject is still very tiny within the field of view.
+For example, in nature photography, you often cannot get close enough to a bird to fill the picture frame.
+When you later crop out the background and blow up the bird, the image of the bird is heavily pixelated (lots of jagged pixels instead of fine detail).
 If you had a higher resolution camera, cropping and blowing up the part of the image with the bird might still give an acceptably detailed picture.

 If you thought a higher resolution camera than needed today is a good idea, be prepared to pony up big-time for storage devices.
 You got that high end camera and want to save original pictures as master copies at the highest resolution.
-That could be 8 or 10 MB or even much more.
-Then there are the copies of the picture that you enhanced in a photo manipulation program. naturally you saved the master amended copy at highest resolution with all its manipulated layers intact.
-Let's say another 20 MB.
+That could be 18 or 24 MB or more.
+Then there are the copies of the picture that you enhanced in a photo manipulation program.
+Naturally you saved the master amended copy at highest resolution with all its manipulated layers intact.
+Let's say another 30 to 40 MB.
 Then there are the reduced file size copies you sent to publishers or friends.
 Didn't need the spare bedroom anyway.
 Yes I'm exaggerating, but much less than you might think, now.

 Critical Camera Features